eugenroth/pong/README.md

 # pong
-A tutorial based web-version of Pong using JavaScript
+web version of Pong based on JavaScript